-Day 1: Alice Springs to Uluru
+Day 1: Alice Springs to Kata Tjuta & Uluru

-Day 3: Kings Canyon and Mt Ebenezer to Alice Springs
+Day 3: Kings Canyon to Alice Springs

 After breakfast, we drive to Kings Canyon for a guided 6km Canyon Rim Walk in one of the most spectacular areas of the outback.
 Visit the natural Amphitheatre and discover the Lost City, North and South Walls, and the exotic Garden of Eden along the way.The photo opportunities are endless in Kings Canyon so be sure to bring your camera.
 At the end of the trek it’s time to refuel with a bite to eat before making the journey back to the remote centre of Alice Springs.
 (B,L)

-Travel voucher, 3 litres of water, sleeping bag (can be hired for $20/person), strong non-slip walking shoes, hat (wide brimmed is best), fly net, sunglasses, sunscreen, toiletries, torch (flash light), swim wear(warmer months), towel, camera, casual and comfortable clothing (cool, light clothing is best in summer and warm clothing for winter), travel pillow, a small overnight bag (please leave your luggage at your Alice Springs accommodation due to space limitations on the mini-bus).
+Travel voucher, 3 litres of water, sleeping bag (can be hired for $35/person), strong non-slip walking shoes, hat (wide brimmed is best), fly net, sunglasses, sunscreen, toiletries, torch (flash light), swim wear(warmer months), towel, camera, casual and comfortable clothing (cool, light clothing is best in summer and warm clothing for winter), travel pillow, a small overnight bag (please leave your luggage at your Alice Springs accommodation due to space limitations on the mini-bus).

 B = Breakfast, L = Lunch, D = Dinner.

 Itineraries may vary and/or attractions be substituted for any cause including seasonal conditions, weather extremes, and traditional owner/national park requirements.
-Please see Tour Notes and General Terms and Conditions for full details.

 Travel Insurance is compulsory for all travellers on all tours and details must be presented to your tour guide before departure.
 It is your responsibility to advise us if you have any special dietary requirements, allergies, or medical conditions well ahead of departure.
 From October to March it is likely that you will experience temperatures of over 35 degrees Celsius, and sometimes well into the 40s.
 Be prepared to endure extra physical stress due to the heat at these times, especially while on walks.
 These extreme temperatures can also place stress on the air-conditioning units within our vehicles, which can make travelling uncomfortable.
 Your tour guide will assist with regular breaks and information to assist keeping hydrated.
 In July and August, very cold temperatures can be experienced in the outback, especially overnight.
 Please come prepared for all extremes.